Harriet Pattison: Personal life

 Her personal relationship with Louis Kahn is described in the 2003 documentary by their son, the film's director, Nathaniel Kahn, My Architect: A Son's Journey.
 In 2020, she published her and Louis Kahn's correspondences in Our Days Are Like Full Years: A Memoir with Letters from Louis Kahn (Yale University Press, 2020).

+Pattison died at home in Newtown Square, Pennsylvania, on October 2, 2023, at age 94.

 Awards and honors

-At age 87, Pattison became a fellow of the American Society of Landscape Architects (ASLA) in 2016.
+In 2016, Pattison became a fellow of the American Society of Landscape Architects (ASLA) at age 87.